Call for Papers: Environmental Issues and Human Health in Southeast Asia

 Rising Voices in Southeast Asian Studies – A SEAC / AAS Initiative with Support from

-the Journal TRaNS: Trans-Regional and -National Studies of Southeast Asia*
+the Journal, TRaNS: Trans-Regional and -National Studies of Southeast Asia

-Submission Deadline: July 1, 2016
+Submission Deadline: July 1, 2017

-Panel Topic Details:
+Panel Topic Details

-For this year’s Rising Voices Panel, we seek to build a panel on the broad topic of “Transnational Borderland Identities in Southeast Asia.”
-The exact panel description will be developed and refined once panelists have been selected, but the theme is designed to be inclusive enough to solicit a wide range of applicants.
-Papers can discuss ways that transnational borderland identities are both formed and performed in various contexts, and may pursue the topic from any disciplinary angle, either contemporary or historical.
+For this year’s Rising Voices Panel, we seek to build a panel on the broad topic of “Environmental Issues and Human Health in Southeast Asia ” The exact panel description will be developed and refined once panelists have been selected, but the theme is designed to be inclusive enough to solicit a wide range of applicants.
+Papers can discuss ways that interact with and affect human health in Southeast Asia, and may pursue the topic from any disciplinary angle, either contemporary or historical.
 Topics might include, but are not limited to:

-The only restriction regarding proposed paper topics is that they must be about Southeast Asia and “Transnational Borderland Identities.”
+The only restriction regarding proposed paper topics is that they must be about “Southeast Asia” and “Environmental Issues and Human Health.”

-Eligibility and Selection Criteria:
+Eligibility and Selection Criteria